 The City’s newest facility was officially opened on June 6, 2003.
 The Public Safety Facility contains the administrative operations of both the Police and Fire Departments as well as the operations of Fire Station 61.

 Station 61 Vehicles

-Placed in service fall 2006 as a fully staffed Advanced Life Support (ALS) engine.
-This engine is equipped with a (CAFS) Compressed Air Foam System to allow immediate delivery of foam operations for an even more effective fire suppression.
-Carries 750 gallons of water and has a pumping capability of 1750 gallons of water per minute.
+Placed in service spring 2017 as a fully staffed Advanced Life Support (ALS) engine.
+This engine carries 750 gallons of water and has a pumping capability of 1750 gallons of water per minute.

 2012 Pierce 100′ Tractor Drawn Aerial ALS Truck